Adam-Sedlak-Brookings/pyplotbrookings/README.md

 ## Installation

-Currently `pyplotbrookings` now a python package, it can be downloaded with `pip`!
+`pyplotbrookings` is now a python package and can be downloaded with `pip`!
 The accepted alias for `pyplotbrookings` is `ppb`.
 For example,
 ```python
 import pyplotbrookings.pyplotbrookings as ppb